 Easy Soba Noodles Recipe

-Soba Noodles is the best dish to do if you want a quick and easy noodle dish.
+Soba Noodles are the best dish to do if you want a quick and easy noodle dish.
 With just a few ingredients you are all set to savor this healthy and flavorful meal.
 Cook the noodles first according to the package instructions.
 Drain and drizzle with sesame or peanut oil.

 Next, combine the ingredients of the sauce and simmer for a few minutes.
-Mix in the cooked soba noodles and garnish with green onions, sesame seeds and nuts and voila, a dish with a Japanese flair!
+Mix in the cooked soba noodles and garnish with green onions, sesame seeds, and nuts, and voila, a dish with a Japanese flair!